goombalab/goombalab.github.io/_posts/2025-07-01-tradeoffs.md

 A core commonality is that almost all of these models can be cast into the same SSM equation \eqref{eq:ssm}, with the main axes of variations being in the structure of $A_t$ (Ingredient 2) and corresponding efficient training algorithms (Ingredient 3).
 So I'll use the term **state space model** (or just "modern recurrent model") to refer broadly to this large class of new models, as it captures their main shared characteristics (e.g. SISO linear recurrence with state expansion).
-But of course, there are many other reasonable names for this family given the closely related ideas!
+But of course, there are many other reasonable names given the closely related ideas!

-{% include figure.liquid loading="eager" path="assets/img/2025-07-09-tradeoffs/recurrent_models.png"
+{% include figure.liquid loading="eager" path="assets/img/2025-07-08-tradeoffs/recurrent_models.png"
 caption="This figure is from Songlin Yang's excellent <a href='https://arxiv.org/abs/2406.06484'>DeltaNet</a> paper, which shows how the huge proliferation of modern recurrent models all fits into this framework (using linear attention notation)."
 %}